-DeSean Jackson's anti-Semitic posts are 'a f--king disaster', ex-Eagle says
+DeSean Jackson's anti-Semitic posts are 'a f---ing disaster', ex-Eagle says

 Chris Long: 'I think it's f--ked up, unequivocally'

-Chris Long, a former defensive end for the Philadelphia Eagles, was the latest player to speak out about DeSean Jackson’s anti-Semitic Instagram posts, calling it “a f--king disaster.”
+Chris Long, a former defensive end for the Philadelphia Eagles, was the latest player to speak out about DeSean Jackson’s anti-Semitic Instagram posts, calling it “a f---ing disaster.”

 PATRIOTS' JULIAN EDELMAN OFFERS TO TAKE DESEAN JACKSON TO HOLOCAUST MUSEUM FOLLOWING ANTI-SEMITIC POSTS